The Difference between Kankoku Nori and Nihon Nori

 Including the dry Nori sheets for sushi, the Nori seaweed produced in Japan is generally called “Nihon Nori (日本海苔)”, literally meaning “Japan Nori” or “Japanese Nori”.

 In addition to the Nihon Nori that we Japanese commonly consume in daily life for the staple, rice, “Kankoku Nori (韓国海苔)”, literally meaning “Korea Nori” or “Korean Nori”, is also popular in Japan and widely enjoyed.

-Although it seems that, in Korea too, there are various types of Nori seaweed, the Kankoku Nori widely available in Japan is different in ingredients and taste from Nihon Nori.
+Although it seems that, in Korea too, there are a variety of Nori seaweed, the Kankoku Nori widely available in Japan is different in various respects (e.g. ingredients, taste) from Nihon Nori.